clojure/clojure/clojure.markdown

 *	On a sequence of forms read from a stream, via `load` or `load-file`
 *	Programmatically, via `eval`

+Clojure programs are composed of expressions.
+Every form not handled specially by a special form or macro is considered by the compiler to be an expression, which is evaluated to yield a value.
+There are no declarations or statements, although sometimes expressions may be evaluated for their side-effects and their values ignored.

 In all cases, evaluation is the same - a single object is considered by the compiler, evaluated, and its result returned.
 If an expression needs to be compiled, it will be.
 There is no separate compilation step, nor any need to worry that a function you have defined is being interpreted. *Clojure has no interpreter*.

 Strings, numbers, characters, `nil` and keywords evaluate to themselves.